danbiocchi/oxidizedoasis-websands/readme.md

 ## 🎉 Recent Updates

-- Implemented a dynamic login/signup form with smooth transitions
-- Added email verification for new account registrations
+- Implemented email verification for new account registrations
 - Enhanced the UI with a modern, animated design
 - Improved error handling and user feedback
 - Implemented proper CORS configuration